aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/data-source/create-dynamic-charts/_index.md

 {{% alert color="primary" %}}

 Dynamic (or interactive) charts have the ability to change when you change the scope of data.
-In other words, the dynamic charts can automatically reflect changes when the data source is changed.
-In order to trigger the change in the data source, one can use the filtering option of Excel Tables or use a control such as ComboBox or Dropdown list.
+In other words, dynamic charts can automatically reflect changes when the data source is changed.
+In order to trigger the change in the data source, one can use the filtering option of Excel Tables or use a control such as a ComboBox or a dropdown list.

 This article demonstrates the usage of Aspose.Cells for C++ APIs to create dynamic charts using both of the aforementioned approaches.